Professional learning calendar

 Presenters: Bronwyn Reid O’Connor and Ben Zunica

-Further details: Download flyer (pdf, 539kB)
+Further details: Download the flyer (pdf, 539kB)

-Seminar enquiries: nina.goodwin@sydney.edu.au
+Seminar enquiries: Contact nina.goodwin@sydney.edu.au

 Cost: $1000 plus GST per seminar

-Description: Maths Anxiety can arise for students at any stage of their learning.
+Description: Math anxiety can arise for students at any stage of their learning.
 This anxiety can affect a young learner’s ability to achieve their mathematical potential, negatively impacting many subject areas, so it’s crucial to identify affected students as early as possible.
 The Maths Anxiety Seminar for Schools will be beneficial for teachers and parents/caregivers in supporting students to achieve their potential in mathematics.
 Participants will learn to identify signs of maths anxiety and how it might present in students in a variety of settings.
 The seminar will give participants some diagnostic clues about what to look for in student attitude, testing, classwork and homework in mathematics to help detect maths anxiety in young learners.
 Recommended resources and practical strategies for addressing and relieving maths anxiety will be shared, with opportunities for questions and discussion with colleagues and the presenters.
 Completing Maths Anxiety Seminar for Schools will contribute one hour of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Student/Child Mental Health, addressing Standard Descriptor(s) 1.1.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Dates: Modules will be offered and delivered on demand upon enquiry.